 Are you looking to remember information more effectively?
 Share your message and make it stick!
 You've got to learn about the Von Restorff Effect!

 Let’s say you go into a candle store.
-The candle shop is stacked with all of the usual flavors with pleasant scents.
-It’s only candles - except for one, random blender that is also for sale.
+The candle shop is stacked with the usual scents with pleasant scents.
+It’s only candles - except for one random blender that is also for sale.
 When you leave the candle store, what are you likely to remember?
 For many reasons, you’re most likely to remember the blender.
 It’s unique.
 It’s different.
 It completely takes your mind off of the pleasant-smelling candles in the store.
 In psychology, this is explained by the Von Restorff Effect.

 What Is The Von Restorff Effect?

 The Von Restorff Effect is also known as the “isolation effect.”
 The isolated piece of information or incident is more likely to be recalled than an event that blends into the background.
-When something stands out, you point your focus there, and the process of making a strong memory begins.
+When something stands out, you point your focus there, and making a solid memory begins.

 Is the Von Restorff Effect a Cognitive Bias?

 Yes!
 Cognitive biases are patterns of thought that lead people to misinterpret information.
 That one red tomato is one of the billions of tomatoes on the Earth.
-It is a tomato just like any of the green tomatoes surrounding it.
+It is a tomato, just like any of the green tomatoes surrounding it.
 So why does it stick out so much in our minds?
-Because we are influenced by cognitive biases like the Von Restorff Effect.
+Because cognitive biases like the Von Restorff Effect influence us.

 This cognitive bias is pretty unique.
 Not all cognitive biases help us remember visual information.
 Some cognitive biases affect our judgment and decision-making, too.
 Examples of other cognitive biases include: